Table of Contents

 Gilmore, K.J. and Meersand, P. (2015).
 Ch.
 7, “Middle and Late Adolescence: Sex and Gender, Individuation and Identity in Progression toward the Threshold of Adulthood.”
 The Little Book of Child and Adolescent Development, pp157-187.

 Neither adolescent nor adult, a new phase of development called emerging adulthood is now used to denote this in-between time of life.
 The papers in this section place emerging adulthood in a historical context and discuss the external and internal processes that contribute to (or, help or hinder) a young person’s movement through this new developmental phase.

 Gilmore, K.J. and Meersand, P. (2015).
-“Emerging Adulthood and Contemporary Society: Developments in the Third Decade.”
-The Little Book of Child and Adolescent Development, Oxford, U.K.: Oxford University Press. pp. 189-212.
+Ch.
+8, “Emerging Adulthood and Contemporary Society: Developments in the Third Decade.”
+The Little Book of Child and Adolescent Development, pp189-212.

 Chused, J.F.
 (2017).
 “Listening to the Transition: Adolescent to Adult.”
 PSC, 70:63-73.